bcjaeger/aorsf-bench/README.md

 )
 ```

-You’ll still need to create the `nafld` data by running `nafld_build()`,
+4. Create the `nafld` data by running `nafld_build()`, which is an R
-which is an R function included in `R/nafld_build.R` that combines
+    function included in `R/nafld_build.R` that combines multiple
-multiple datasets in the `survival` package into a dataset we analyzed
+    datasets in the `survival` package into a dataset we analyzed in the
-in the current study.

-Once you’ve completed these steps and installed the packages listed in
-`packages.R`, all you need to do is run `targets::tar_make()`.
-However,
+    current study.
+An example of how this can be done is below:

+5. Run `targets::tar_make()` to make the targets pipeline, but be aware
-it will take a very long time to make the pipeline as-is and I recommend
+    that it will take a very long time to make the pipeline as-is.

-setting `run_seed` to be `1:3` (see `_targets.R` to modify this value)
+To make the process run quickly, I recommend setting `run_seed` to be
-to request only 3 replications of Monte-Carlo cross validation be
+`1:3` in `_targets.R` to request only 3 replications of Monte-Carlo
-completed.
-Also, you are free to use only a subset of the learners by
+cross validation be completed.
+Also in `_targets.R`, use a subset of the
-commenting out the ones you don’t want to run.
-Here is what I’d
-recommend if you’d like to speed up the pipeline:
+faster learners by commenting out the slower ones:

 ``` r